-Launched by Reconciliation Australia, the Report measures our progress toward reconciliation against five dimensions: race relations, equality and equity, institutional integrity, unity, and historical acceptance.
+Launched by Reconciliation Australia, the 2016 State of Reconciliation Report measures our progress toward reconciliation against five dimensions: race relations, equality and equity, institutional integrity, unity, and historical acceptance.

 The Report sees support for reconciliation growing across all sectors of the community.
 The Report cites significant milestones over the last 25 years, including the establishment of native title, Closing the Gap, the national Apology and progress towards constitutional recognition of First Australians.